forc-db/ForC/how_to/edit_the_data_(overview).md

     c.
 Select “Create pull request.”

-    d.
-Database moderators will approve the pull request and merge the changes.
+10. Database moderators will approve the pull request and merge the changes.
 If anything needs to be checked or corrected, moderators will alert you for next steps.